SRenScharr/unanchored-simulated-treatment-comparison/ESTC Code Github/ReadMe.txt

-Firstly run Run.R to get the estimated treatment effects saved in Output folder and then run Results.R to evaluate the estimated treatment effects.
+Firstly run Run.R to get the estimated treatment effects and then run Results.R to evaluate the estimated treatment effects.

 1. All_functions: the functions needed in estimation
 2. model_input_S1_BB.csv: model input for the simulations